serkansakinmaz/rag-ai-llm-audi-search/README.md

 # Prepare data for the application

-## Step 1 - Prepare data for split
+## Step 1 - Prepare data for splitting
-In the main.py, run the block in the Step 1
+Open main.py and run the first block to split the manual into token-limited chunks.
 ```
 print("Splitting chapters...")
 split_file_by_token_count(input_file, output_text_chunks_directory)
 ```
 ## Step 2 - Split the files
-In the main.py, run the block in the Step 1
+Ensure the chunks are generated and stored in the specified directory.
 ```
 with open("chunks.json", "r") as f:
     chapters = json.load(f)